jasminepvo/100devs/journal.md

 #### Thoughts

 • Class 30 was a HUGEEE topic today so I had to take a lot of ANKI notes but what the heck.
 How does Leon do it?
 He explained ecapsulation and abstraction in such a BEAUTIFUL and easy way to understand.
 During MOSH, I had to pause, note, rewind continuously but when Leon went over it, I was able to follow along SO WELL.
 Things began to click and make sense.
 Asking "BUT WHY" is something I usually do but I never get a clear definitive answer so I stopped asking that.
 This is a great reminder to continue to ask because that makes a great engineer and helps my curious mind.
 I can't wait for inheritance and polymorphism because I feel like I understand it but I know once he goes over it, it's going to digest a lot smoother.
-Finishing up Intro to JS and then banging out 4 more codewars for the day!<br>
+Finishing up Intro to JS which ended up being a good review but I wouldn't recommend for starting out learning. <br>

 ---